QuizMaster-world/QuizMasterPaper/README.md

 # QuizMasterPaper

-QuizMasterPaper is a simple GUI-based quiz creator application to export the quizzes in either PDF or TXT formats for printing.
-Quizzes from other QuizMaster applications are an acceptable format.
+QuizMasterPaper is a simple GUI-based quiz creator application to export the quizzes in either PDF or TXT formats for use in classrooms or examinations.
+Quizzes from [other QuizMaster applications](https://github.com/QuizMaster-world) are an acceptable format.

 ![](images/Screenshot1.png)

 ## Installation

-1. Clone this repository via terminal ```git clone https://github.com/oxcobu/QuizMasterPaper```
+1. Clone this repository via terminal ```git clone https://github.com/oxcobu/QuizMasterPaper```.

+    If you would like to include example quizzes, add the `--recurse-submodules` flag, so that the command is such: ```git clone --recurse-submodules https://github.com/hermonochy/QuizMasterPaper```
-2. Enter the directory containing the game executable: ```cd QuizMasterPaper```
+2. Enter the directory containing the executable: ```cd QuizMasterPaper```
 3. Set up a new virtual environment: ```python3 -m venv venv```
 4. Activate the environment: ```source venv/bin/activate``` (To decativate, type `deactivate`)
 5. Install tkinter: ```sudo apt-get install python3-tk```